C-Stewart-GH/Natural_Language_Processing_Projects/README.md

 **Contributors: Cameron Stewart**

 >The projects in this repository increasingly dive deeper into Natural Language Processing (NLP) concepts to gather insight.
-The purpose of these projects was purely academic to explore tools to scrape data from websites and apply NLP analysis.
+The purpose of these projects was purely academic to explore tools used to scrape data from websites and apply NLP analysis with the latest tools.

 ---